National Weather Service United States Department of Commerce

 Flood Fatalities in Arkansas

-Since 2010 (through 2023), there were 74 flood fatalities in Arkansas.
-This was the fourth most across the country during this time frame.
+Since 2010 (through 2024), there were 76 flood fatalities in Arkansas.
+This was the sixth most across the country during this time frame.
 Many of these deaths (41 lives lost) occurred in 2010 and 2011.

 State Deaths